Machine Learning applied to asteroid dynamics: Machine Learning

-Asteroid' brightness is not generally constant, but presents time variations that depend on the asteroid shape, albedo, rotation period, and other factors.
-ARIMA models are able to fit the light curve shapes with an error of less than 1\%, even for very complex shapes.
-Based on the order of the best-fitting model $(p,d,q)$, a new classification scheme for asteroid light curves can be introduced \citep{Carruba_2021_l}.

-$ACFI$ can be applied to well-known systems, like the H\'{e}non-Heiles Hamiltonian (see figure~(\ref{Fig: henon_heiles}).
-For solar system small bodies, it can be used to separate the effects of resonance overlapping from close encounters with massive bodies \citep{2021CeMDA.133...24C}.

-\section{Deep learning}
+\subsection{Deep learning}

 Deep learning is part of a larger family of machine learning methods based on artificial neural networks.
 There are three types of learning for deep learning methods: supervised, semi-supervised, and unsupervised.
 Artificial neural networks ({\it ANNs}) were inspired by biological systems' neuron networks.
-A deep neural network ({\it DNN}) is an {\it ANN} with numerous layers between the input and output layers, as shown in figure~(\ref{Fig: simple_ANN}), which depicts a neural network with an input, a hidden layer, and an output layer.
-Neural networks come in a variety of shapes and sizes, but they all include the same basic components: neurons, synapses, weights, biases, and functions.
+A typical {\it ANN} has numerous layers between the input and output layers, as shown in figure~(\ref{Fig: simple_ANN}), which depicts a neural network with an input, a hidden layer, and an output layer.
+Neural networks come in a variety of shapes and sizes, but they all include the same basic components: neurons, weights, biases, and activation functions.
 These components function in a similar way to the human brain and may be trained in the same way as any other conventional {\it ML} method.
+While the terms Deep learning and artificial neural networks are often used interchangeably in some literature, there is a significant difference between the two.
+Neural networks use neurons to convey data in the form of input values and output values through connections, while deep learning is connected with feature transformation and extraction, which aims to build a relationship between stimuli and the corresponding neural responses.
+For the sake of simplicity, here we are going to use the term deep learning in a broader sense, which includes simple applications of neural networks.
+The reader is advised that this may not be a generally accepted practice.

 Three types of neural networks are among the most used in astronomy:

 \begin{enumerate}

 \item Multilayer Perceptron ($MLP$). \item Long short-term memory ($LTSM$). \item Convolutionary Neural Networks ($CNN$) \end{enumerate}